-Cost savings through the annual duty reduction of 2.7 percent could help boost U.S. exports to Korea to well over $1 billion/year over the 15 year phase-out period (2010 exports valued at $518 million).
+Cost savings through the annual duty reduction of 2.7 percent could help boost U.S. exports to Korea to well over $1 billion/year over the 15-year phase-out period (2011 exports valued at $686 million and 2015 exports were valued at $810 million).

 - Beef Tariff Schedule